navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 ===========
 The Hidden Wiki
 ---------------
-The “hidden wiki” refers to a MediaWiki hosted on the Tor darknet with many links to onion services including, but not limited to, money laundering, financial services, contract killing, cyber-attacks, bomb-making, child pornography, and abuse images.
+The “hidden wiki” refers to a MediaWiki hosted on the Tor darknet with many links to `Onion Services <#id9>`_ including, but not limited to, money laundering, financial services, contract killing, cyber-attacks, bomb-making, child pornography, and abuse images.

 The first “hidden wiki” was hosted on Tor in 2007.
-Still, it has been mirrored multiple times, and today, there are many iterations of “the hidden wiki,” referencing different onion services, some of which are curated versions.
+Still, it has been mirrored multiple times, and today, there are many iterations of “the hidden wiki,” referencing different `Onion Services <#id9>`_, some of which are curated versions.
 You may find some at the following addresses:

 - http://5wvugn3zqfbianszhldcqz2u7ulj3xex6i3ha3c5znpgdcnqzn24nnid.onion
 - http://zqktlwiuavvvqqt4ybvgvi7tyo4hjl5xgfuvpdf6otjiycgwqbym2qad.onion